 How are Cavernoma Treated?

-Treatment for cavernoma will vary depending on a person’s circumstances and factors such as size, location and number of cavernoma.
+Treatment for cavernoma will vary depending on a person’s circumstances and factors such as: size, location and the number of cavernoma.

 Treatment with surgery includes 2 options: